Toronto Distillery Co. v. The Liquor Control Board of Ontario

 2016 has already been a significant year for liquor law in Canada, with both Gerard Comeau and the Toronto Distillery Company challenging the constitutionality of their respective province’s liquor licensing and control regimes.

 Although the Distillery was not successful at the trial court level, the matter is far from over.
 The Distillery has appealed the Court’s decision and oral arguments before the Ontario Court of Appeal will be heard on December 15, 2016.
-Alcohol & Advocacy will be monitoring the situation closely.

 *Alcohol & Advocacy publishes articles for information purposes only.
 They are not a substitute for legal advice, and persons requiring such advice should consult legal counsel.